 Courses taken by an employee to maintain or upgrade skills directly related to your business activities are generally considered to benefit you if it is reasonable to believe that the employee will resume his or her employment for a substantial length of time after the end of the course.

-Tuition paid for courses leading to a diploma or a licence in a field related to the employee's present or future duties within your business, and other related expenses such as books, meals, travel expenses and accommodation, do not constitute a taxable benefit.
+Tuition paid for courses leading to a diploma or a licence in a field related to the employee's present or future duties within your business, and other related expenses paid for books, meals, travel and accommodation, do not constitute a taxable benefit.

 General training not directly related to the employer's activities